bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?

+Accessibility is essential for developers and organizations that want to create high quality websites and web tools, and not exclude people with a diverse range of hearing, movement, sight, and cognitive ability from using their products and services.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+placing alt tags inside img tags for visually impaired. making website accessible without a mouse and strictly with a keyboard for those people who have movement impairments. providing transcripts for audio for hearing impaired.

 3. How would you explain the concept of a variable to someone new to programming?

+Variables are containers for storing data values.

 4. What is the purpose of using functions in code?

+A function allows you to define a block of code, give it a name and then execute it as many times as you want.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions